magmide/magmide/README.md

 Importantly, this language is self-hosting, so metaprogramming functions benefit from the same bare metal performance and full verifiability.

+## Practical and ergonomic

+My experience using languages like Coq has been extremely painful, and the interface is "more knife than handle".
+I've been astounded how willing academics seem to be to use extremely clunky workflows and syntaxes just to avoid having to build better tools.

+To achieve this goal, this project will learn heavily from `cargo` and other excellent projects.
+It should be possible to verify, interactively prove, query, compile, and run any magma code with a single tool.

 ## Taught effectively

 Working engineers are resource constrained and don't have years of free time to wade through arcane and disconnected academic papers, or use haphazard or clunky tooling.
 Academics aren't incentivized to properly explain and expose their amazing work, and a massive amount of [research debt](https://distill.pub/2017/research-debt/) has accrued in many fields, including formal verification.